ExistentialEnso/ExistentialEnso/README.md

 Repositories split between this account and [@smolfarm](https://github.com/smolfarm), my girlfriend's and my creative studio.
 Languages of focus are **Solidity, TypeScript, and C#.**

-Previously, I spent 3 years as a CTO of a Y Combinator company.
+Previously, I spent 3 years as a CTO of a Y Combinator company, CrowdMed, that helped patients whose doctors were stumped get answers.

 ## Links